avidbiscuit/ait-wiki/content/blocks/monitor.md

 ![Monitor](images/monitor.png)

-The **Monitor** is your way to change settings, customise your TARDIS and viewing TARDIS info.
+The **Monitor** is your way to change settings, customise your TARDIS and view TARDIS info.
 The TARDIS monitor is included with the [**TARDIS Console**](../console) but you can craft it as a block and can use it anywhere in your interior then just your [**Console**](../console).

 ![Monitor Menu](images/monitor/screen.png)